-Please note: Windowing is available for Enterprise customers only.
+Please note: Windowing is available for Pro and Enterprise customers only.

 Windowing in Alerts

 Windowing in Alerts provides a solution for creating custom policies to monitor user activity within a given time period at a set threshold.
 For example, you may want to be alerted when users fail to login to their account more than 5 times within a 30 minute window outside of your company’s IP address.
 This could be a tell-tale sign that their account is compromised.

 Currently, Windowing is available in Login Activity-based Alerts for Box, Dropbox, Google, Salesforce, and Okta.
 More integrations and alert types will be added in the future.
 To use Windowing in your Alerts, please navigate to the Alerts Manager section and select a Login Activity-based Alert template.

 Selecting “After a threshold is exceeded within a given time period” within the Alert will allow you to set the threshold and window.
 There is a minimum requirement of more than 2 events for a single user.
 If you would like to know about less than 2 events, we suggest setting a threshold without a Window.

 BetterCloud will monitor events that meet the alert conditions within the configured time period.
 Below, we have added an example to help illustrate how windowing functions.
 Here, we will be watching for failed admin login events from Box that occur more than 5 times for a single user within a one hour window.

 - Windowing is also a great solution for monitoring higher threshold events.
 The maximum number of events that can be used in your configurations is 1000.